RestrictedPower/Tichu-Game/README.md

 # Tichu server-client multiplayer game.
 (Incomplete)
-This project is incomplete, and I am currently working on it.
+This project is incomplete and I am currently working on it.

 It works up to the card exchange phase.